SciDotNet/Sci.NET/readme.md

 **Some packages include third-party components with specific licensing requirements**

 ## Requirements
+### Base Requirements
 - .NET 8 SDK
-- C++ Compiler (built with MSVC)
+### Development Requirements
-- CUDA 12.1
+- CUDA 12.3
-- CUDNN
-- OpenMP
-- CMake

 ## Packages

 There are a number of packages offered with Sci.NET.
 The base package is the `Sci.NET.Mathematics` package.

-To use CUDA, you must also install the `Sci.NET.Mathematics.CUDA` package and the `Sci.NET.CUDA.Redist-*platform*` package for your architecture and operating system.
+Work has been started on the CUDA backend, but is not yet ready.
+There will be redistributable packages for CUDA for Windows and Linux.

-The `Sci.NET.CUDA.Redist-*platform*` packages include the CUDA Runtime and CuDNN. *See third-party licences*.
+The `Sci.NET.CUDA.Redist-*platform*` packages include the CUDA Runtime. *See third-party licences*.
 ## Build Locally

 Setup your environment with the build scripts: